fabiand/ovirt-node-development-guide/build.md

 # Build tooling: `image-tools`

+The `image-tools` [repository](https://github.com/fabiand/image-tools) contains some tooling to build the appliance images.

+This is very redundant to `livemedia-creator` and `koji`.

 > FIXME this tool should be obsoleted by koji and livemdia-creator